sourcegraph/sourcegraph-public-snapshot/doc/admin/repo/recording.md

 ### Potential risks

-Depending on the number of repositories and size of the recording set, enabling command recording could increase disk usage in Redis.
+Enabling command recording will increase disk usage in Redis, potentially in a significant manner, depending on the number of repositories and the size of the recording set.

 Since recorded commands are stored in Redis, setting the `size` to a very large number or enabling recording on many repositories could cause the Redis database to fill up quickly.

-When Redis is full, it may start evicting data, impacting other parts of Sourcegraph that rely on Redis.
-Sourcegraph may experience degraded performance or instability.
+Depending on your configuration, Redis might evict data from the database when it is full, impacting other parts of Sourcegraph that rely on Redis.
+This could cause Sourcegraph to experience degraded performance or instability.

 To avoid issues, we recommend proceeding with caution and starting with a smaller `size` and number of repositories first.
 Monitor your Redis memory usage over time and slowly increase the recording `size` and repositories.
 Tune the configuration based on your instance size and memory available.